 What to Expect After Chemotherapy

 Who does not want to see their hair grow back faster after chemotherapy?
 If there is welcome news about chemotherapy and hair loss, it is the fact that usually hair loss due to chemotherapy is temporary.
 In about 99 percent of the cases, hair indeed grows back after the therapy is over.
 How much time are you looking at and what expectations are reasonable regarding the re-growth of you hair?

-- 1Ten to fifteen days after chemotherapy.Hair loss begins.
+- 1Hair loss begins.
 You will notice clumps of hair fall out quite quickly, so that about 50 percent of your hair will fall out after only a week.
-This continues until the effect of the chemotherapy drugs wanes.Advertisement
+This continues until the effect of the chemotherapy drugs wanes.Ten to fifteen days after chemotherapy.Advertisement

 Boosting Faster Natural Hair Re-growth